vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ## Explanation of Different Builds

 In the [`dist/` directory of the NPM package](https://cdn.jsdelivr.net/npm/vue/dist/) you will find many different builds of Vue.js.
-Here's an overview of the difference between them:
+Here's an overview of the difference between them.

+### Directly Use

 **[UMD](https://github.com/umdjs/umd)**: UMD builds can be used directly in the browser via a `<script>` tag.